mbz4b8/deep-learning-challenge/README.md

 - Round 1 Model Result:  215/215 - 0s - loss: 0.5756 - accuracy: 0.7268 - 402ms/epoch - 2ms/step
 Loss: 0.5756490230560303, Accuracy: 0.7268221378326416

-What steps did you take in your attempts to increase model performance?
 Various steps were taken to attempt to improve the model to a minimum of 75% accuracy.

 - Round 2 of Model Design: